 Oceanatik logo

-Connect with 295 dive operators and dive at 484 locations that Philippines has to offer.
+Discover Philippines, connect with 198 dive operators and dive at 484 locations.

 The Philippines is a premier destination for scuba diving, renowned for its warm waters, vibrant marine biodiversity, and over 7,000 islands offering diverse dive opportunities.
 Located in the heart of the Coral Triangle, the country is celebrated for its pristine coral reefs, unique underwater ecosystems, and encounters with rare species.
 Whether you're a beginner or an experienced diver, the Philippines has something for everyone.